 Sequencing of Vinyasa Flow to Upward Bow or Wheel Posture

-This day aims to explain the physical origins of the postures leading towards Backbends, in- cluding the A&P required for teachers to enhance their students experience to open safely towards the keynote or a modification thereof.
+This day aims to explain the physical origins of the postures leading towards back-bends, including the A&P required for teachers to enhance their students experience to open safely towards the keynote or a modification thereof.
 To experience a revision of postures required to sequence vinyasa flows towards the keynote.
-To practice their findings within the frame- works of vinyasa flows.
+To practise their findings within the framework of vinyasa flow.

 By the end of the morning students should:

 Jacqueline Purnell is a Tutor BWY Foundation Course One and Two.
 A qualified BWY Pregnancy Yoga teacher, she also teaches pregnancy classes, post-natal recovery and baby Yoga.
-She is a certified Ji- vamukti Yoga Teacher and has completed Astanga Vinyasa teacher training in India with the late Derek Ireland, followed Shandor Remete and attended teacher training of the Shadow School for six years.
+She is a certified Jivamukti Yoga Teacher and has completed Astanga Vinyasa teacher training in India with the late Derek Ireland, followed Shandor Remete, and attended teacher training at the Shadow School for six years.
 Jacqueline appears in the DVD 'Beyond Dynamic Yoga'

 Saturday 23 March 2019